 The second big addition for the launch of 1.0 is a new biome.
-Players that progressed quite deep into the early access version of the game would have noticed that the last two areas of the game were quite (perhaps too) similar.
-This part of the game has been re-done and revamped for a fresh experience, with the last level being updated to it’s own biome entitled ‘The Return’.
+Players that progressed quite deep into the early access version of the game would have noticed that the last two areas of the game were quite similar, perhaps too much so.
+This part of the game has been re-done and revamped for a fresh experience, with the last level being updated to its own biome entitled “The Return”.
 Want to know what that looks like?
-Whelp, you’re going to need to dive deep into Dreamscaper in August!
+Well, you’re going to need to dive deep into Dreamscaper in August!

-The next exciting part of the game, and perhaps one of the most impact, is the plethora of new enemies and bosses.
+The next exciting part of the game, and perhaps one of the most impactful, is the plethora of new enemies and bosses.
 With the full launch of the game, there will be a bunch of new baddies added including bosses, mobs, boss variants, boss mechanics, and different endings based on the conditions you defeat enemies under!

 The game also looks a lot crisper from what we’ve seen of the full release press kit thus far, with the entirety of the HUD being replaced with a much more refined version that’s easier on the eye.
 There’s more languages in there as well, making the game much more accessible and may help those on the fence to decide whether to purchase the game.
 There are also some new Steam achievements for those of you who like to collect those, along with some new music tracks and a huge collection of quality of life fixes and additions.